senlin/so-clean-up-wp-seo/README.md

 The default settings of the current release are as follows:

 * hide the cartoon-style sidebar ads on almost all settings pages of the Yoast SEO plugin
-* hide about nag that shows on every update of the plugin
 * hide warning in the advanced tab of Yoast SEO UI in edit Post/Page screen when your site is blocking access to robots
+* hide the Upsell Notice in the Notification box that shows in the Yoast SEO Dashboard
 * hide image warning nag that shows in edit Post/Page screen when featured image is smaller than 200x200 pixels
 * hide add keyword button that shows in edit Post/Page and only serves to show an ad for the premium version
-* hide content/seoscore in publish/update box on edit Post/Page
+* hide content (readability) / keyword (seo) score in publish/update box on edit Post/Page
 * hide readability tab and content analysis metabox item
 * hide the issue counter (added to v3.3 of Yoast SEO plugin)
-* hide the SEO Score, Title and Meta description admin columns on the Posts/Pages screens; Focus keyword column can be hidden too
+* hide the SEO Score and Readability admin columns on the Posts/Pages/Taxonomies screens
-* hide the SEO Score admin column on taxonomies (added to v3.1 of Yoast SEO plugin)
 * hide the ad for the premium version in the help center or hide the whole help center (added to v3.2 of Yoast SEO plugin)
 * hide the email support of the help center as it is a premium-only feature and therefore an "ad in disguise" (added to v4.4 of Yoast SEO plugin)
 * hide the red star behind the "Go Premium" submenu text (added to v3.6 of Yoast plugin and changed again with v3.7)
-* hide the Upsell Notice &amp; Notification box that show in the Yoast SEO Dashboard
 * remove the Yoast SEO widget from the WordPress Dashboard

 If you like the SO Hide SEO Bloat plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
 You can also help a great deal by [translating the plugin](https://translate.wordpress.org/projects/wp-plugins/so-clean-up-wp-seo) into your own language.